 Get Off the Beaten Track

 Another means of escaping the summer crowds in Europe is to spend time in the towns and villages that locals have deserted and most tourists ignore.
-Italy, for instance, has countless small cities, big towns and villages that are off the beaten track for the tourist masses and empty of locals in August (see above).
+Italy, for instance, has countless big towns and villages that are off the beaten track for the tourist masses and empty of locals in July and August (see above).
 In northern Italy, for instance, most tourists focus on Venice, Verona and Bologna, but Cremona, Mantua and Padua also hold a lot of allure.
 See our post on Off the Beaten Track European Summer Destinations for more ideas.

 Avoid Weekend Travel